Keeper vs Bitwarden: which one takes the lead?

 Likewise, Bitwarden has been rigorously audited.
 For starters, it’s SOC Type 2 and SOC 3 certified.
 Additionally, it has completed a series of security assessments and penetration tests by auditing firms Insight Risk Consulting and Cure53.

-Keeper vs Bitwarden: features overview
+Keeper vs Bitwarden: feature comparison

 Password importing